-The financial statements for the year ended March 31, 2017 can be downloaded here: BAXTER 2017 Financial Statement
+The financial statements for the year ended March 31, 2019 can be downloaded here: BAXTER 2019 Financial Statement.

-As a member in good standing, you will have the opportunity to vote on these matters.
+All members in good standing, will be entitled to vote on these matters.
 It is our hope that you will plan on attending.
 If you are unable to attend, you may wish to have your vote recorded.
-If this is the case, please download and complete this form: BCFC 2017 members meeting proxy and return it to the address on the proxy form before November 20, 2017.
+If this is the case, please download and complete this form: BCFC 2019 members meeting proxy and return it to the address on the proxy form before November 14, 2019.

-Bloomfield Centre for Creativity Inc. is an Ontario not-for-profit corporation and a registered charity (number 81833 2314 RR0001).
+Baxter Arts Centre is an Ontario not-for-profit corporation and a registered charity (number 81833 2314 RR0001).
+It changed its name from Bloomfield Centre for Creativity Inc. to Baxter Arts Centre by Supplementary letters patent effective January 31, 2019.
 It is managed by a Board of Directors and operated by an enthusiastic group of volunteers.
-The current directors are The Corporation is authorized to have six directors.
-There are currently four directors: Vicki Sharp, David Smith, Dawn Stafrace and Larry Spencer.
+The Corporation is authorized to have six directors.
+There are currently five directors: Bill Edmunds, David Smith, Gillian Maloney, Achama Isaac and Larry Spencer.

 - Offer vibrant and innovative opportunities for all ages to experience and have fun with the full spectrum of arts.